 Under her leadership, Oxfam expanded its worldwide influencing network, most recently with the opening of a China-Africa platform in Addis Ababa.
 Oxfam also successfully reframed the terms of the debate on the issue of inequality, with its signature fact of “62 people owning as much as the poorest half of the world's population”.
 Finally, Oxfam became the third most influential NGO in the area of climate change according to a 2015 poll of sustainability analysts (Globescan).

-Céline Charveriat is currently the Chair of the Board of the Climate Action Network in Europe.
+Until the end of 2019, Céline Charveriat was also the Chair of the Board of the Climate Action Network in Europe.

 This report by IEEP and SDSN compares the performance of the EU and its 28 member states on all 17 SDGs and provides detailed country profiles using a mix of data sources.